erotourtes/Harpooner/README.md

 - `HarpoonerAddFile` → Add the current file to Harpoon’s menu.
 - `HarpoonerRemoveFile` → Remove the current file from Harpoon’s menu.
 - `HarpoonerToggleFile` → Toggle the current file in Harpoon - adds it if it's not already in the list, removes it if it is.
+- `HarpoonerReplaceFile0` - `HarpoonerReplaceFile9` → Replace the entry at position 0-9 in the Harpoon menu with the current file.

 #### **File Navigation**
 - `HarpoonerOpenFile0` - `HarpoonerOpenFile9` → Open a specific file from the menu (indexed 0-9)